jantjehier/programmeerproject/PROCES.md

 # day 17

 I tried to change code for a better score in better code hub.
 My code is better now but still scores 5 out of 10.
+I tried to change the number of variables and the number of branchpoints.
+But i don't think i can reduce them more.
 I changed my README.md and fixed the problems i had with github.

 # day 18